Railway flora

 Cerastium fontanum Common mouse-ear chickweed

-Common mouse-ear chickweed, Copenhagen Railway Station, Denmark.
-The tiny green plant is procumbent pearlwort (Sagina procumbens).
+Withered common mouse-ear chickweed, Copenhagen Railway Station, Denmark.
+The tiny green plant is procumbent pearlwort (Sagina procumbens, see below).
 (Photo copyright © by Kaj Halberg)

 Sagina procumbens Procumbent pearlwort

-A tiny plant, native from the entire Europe eastwards til central Siberia, southwards to northern Africa, Iran, and Xinjiang, but has been accidentally introduced to many other parts of the world.
-It is a common weed in fallow fields and along roads, and has also adapted to a life in cities.
+This small plant is native from the entire Europe eastwards til central Siberia, southwards to northern Africa, Iran, and Xinjiang, but has been accidentally introduced to many other parts of the world.
+It is common in open places, including fields and along roads, and has also adapted to a life in cities.

 Procumbent pearlwort, Copenhagen Railway Station, Denmark.
 (Photos copyright © by Kaj Halberg)